Name: Ismael Arkin (aka Izzy)

 How many of you have been in that situation?.
-After spending many years in a profession, only to discover that you do not like what you were doing, but having a well paying job and a secured future.
-The comfort and security of the current job and the financial commitments of your current lifestyle, holds you back from changing?.
+After spending many years in a profession, only to discover that you do not like what you were doing, but having a well-paying job and a secured future.
+The comfort and security of the current job and the financial commitments of your current lifestyle, hold you back from changing?.
 Makes you think that you can hang around for a while, till you figure out exactly what you want to do with your life.

 Trust me, I was there.
 Izzy was there.
 Not knowing what to do next, but definitely knowing what NOT to do.

 He started reading a lot of books, tried new hobbies, volunteered for different causes, interviewed people he admires, spent many months trying to discover his passion and ended up with the crazy idea to execute his childhood dream.

 I am serious.
 A school teacher in Los Angeles wants to move to Japan to become a Ninja.

 He lives in the historical capital of Japan, Kyoto.
 He trains in Aikido, 5 hours a day, 25 hours a week.
 Aikido is a martial art that uses the momentum of the attacker to neutralize the situation.
 Apart from the training to become a Ninja, Izzy teaches English, blogs regularly, conduct courses to help people pursuing their own dreams.

 Izzy’s life is a strong evidence of one thing.
 Dreams are possible.
 Which means your dream - no matter how absurd - is possible.